The rank of sparse random matrices: Proof of

 Now we remove one hyperedge incident with a vertex with degree 1 at a time.
 Call this process SLOWSTRIP.
-Let $G_t$ denote the hypergraph obtained after $t$ steps of SLOWSTRIP and let $X_t$ denote the total degree of the vertices of degree 1 in $G_t$.
-Then,
+Let $G_t$ denote the hypergraph obtained after $t$ steps of SLOWSTRIP and let $X_t$ denote the total degree of the vertices of degree 1 in $G_t$, Then, \fixxx{for all $t=O_n(\hat\eps n)$ such that $X_t>0$:}

 Note that in the first equation above, $-1$ accounts for the removal of one variable clone $x$ from the set of vertices of degree less than 2.
-The term $j\pr(\bfk=j) \rho^j/\rho K'(\rho)$ approximates the probability that $x$ is contained in a hyperedge of size $j$, up to an $O_n(\hat\eps)$ error.
+The term $j\pr(\bfk=j) \rho^j m/\rho K'(\rho) m$ approximates the probability that $x$ is contained in a hyperedge of size $j$, up to an $O_n(\hat\eps)$ error.
 In that case, $j-1$ variable clones that lie in the same hyperedge as $x$ will be removed.
 For each of these $j-1$ deleted variable clones, if it lies in a variable of degree 2, then it results in one new variable node of degree 1.
-The probability for that to happen is approximated by $2\gamma_2/\sum_{j\ge 2}j\gamma_j$, up to an $O_n(\hat\eps)$ error.
-By the assumption that $f'(\rho)<0$ we have
+The probability for that to happen is approximated by \fixxx{$2\gamma_2 n/D_t$, up to an $O_n(\hat\eps)$ error, where $D_t$ denotes the total degree of $G_t$ and by~\eqn{Dt}, $D_t=(dn/k)\rho K'(\rho)+O_n(\hat\eps n)$.
+For the second equation above, note that